 About me

-I am an artist from Whakatāne, Aotearoa New Zealand, now living and working on Gundungurra and Darug Country, also known as the Blue Mountains, NSW.
+I am a visual artist from Whakatāne, Aotearoa New Zealand, now living and working on Gundungurra and Darug Country, also known as the Blue Mountains in Australia.
+I am deeply influenced by the landscapes, skies and emanations of this place.

-I am a Pākehā New Zealander, descendant from Scottish, English and Dutch post-war migrants to Aotearoa, New Zealand.
+I am a Pākehā New Zealander, a grandson of Dutch, Scottish and English post-war migrants to Aotearoa, New Zealand.

 You can contact me here.